MoaazMoustafa/Landing-Page/README.md

 ## Table of Contents

-* This is one of two projects I submitted in the udacity nanodegree scoholarship
+* This is one of two projects I submitted in the udacity nanodegree scoholarship.
-* this is a landing page which the user can update as much sections as he want
+* this is a landing page in which the user can update as much sections as he wants.
-* I used HTML CSS and vanilla Javascript for this project
+* I used HTML CSS and vanilla Javascript for this project.